bobbwhy/handy-bash/README.md

 This project was started as a learning tool for the [New York JavaScript Study Group](https://www.meetup.com/New-York-JavaScript-Study-Group/)

+### Important Safety Tip:
+This project is intended to be primarily a learning tool and reference.
+The code works on my own system, but you should read the documents and the source before using on your own system.

 ## How to use:
 If you use a system that has bash terminal ( Linux, Mac, Unix ) you will have